Content delivery network distributions in Amazon Lightsail

 This diagram is for illustration purpose only and doesn't show actual edge locations.
 For more information about edge locations, see Edge locations and IP address ranges later in this guide.

-A distribution allows you to take advantage of TLS termination, which reduces the load on your origin by offloading the cryptographic processing to your distribution.
+Strengthen your website and increase its performance by taking advantage of TLS termination, which reduces the load on your origin by offloading the cryptographic processing to your distribution.
 You can use your registered domain name together with a Lightsail SSL/TLS certificate to enable Hypertext Transfer Protocol Secure (HTTPS) for your distribution.
 Your users establish an encrypted HTTPS connection to your distribution, while your distribution pulls content from your origin using HTTP.